 It will amaze many, but with a bit of planning and a bit of luck playing St Andrews is actually very easy.
 You just need to be organised.

-On September 1st every year the St Andrews Links Trust opens for applications to play the Old Course in the subsequent year.
+Around the end of August every year the St Andrews Links Trust opens for applications to play the Old Course in the subsequent year.
 You have a two week window to fill in a form on the website.
 A few weeks later you'll hear back if you have been successful.
 Simple as that.
 It used to be 'first come first served' and I never missed out once in 3 times.
 Now it's gone to a ballot based on the submissions for any date which is probably fairer but rewards the quick off the mark less!
 Obviously, your odds will be increased by trying to get a time outside the peak summer months.

 There are two other main ways to play.
 You can enter the ballot 2 days before and see if you are lucky enough to get a time, or if you are a single player turn up on the first tee and wait - if you are there early enough in the day you will almost certainly get on.
 These are cheaper options at £180 a round (cheaper out of the peak season) but obviously a more risky route.
 St Andrews are always introducing new ways to get on the Old Course at a cost and there are new uber high end packages coming as well as more reasonable winter deals which are on the site.